ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Have contributions from everyone.
 * Once ready, both coaches should say so and post in the team's team channel that they sign-off.

+Aim for a draft Thursday for feedback.
+If needed, do another round of feedback on Friday.
+It's ok if sign-off happens Monday or Tuesday.
+NTs should head into building with a clear plan.

 ### Day 3

 #### tl;dr

+* Work on the walkthrough should be wrapped up.
+* Check-in on spec progress and questions.
+* Unit testing and jest is introduced.
+NTs do a practice unit test.
+Unit test(s) could be a stretch goal engineering item for someone in the spec.

 #### Details

+Teams should have wrapped up work on their walktrhoughs and moved product focus onto their spec.
+Check-in on spec progress.
+Answer questions.
+Ensure everyone is contributing here.

+Unit testing is introduced.
+Discuss and share how testing comes into your product development lifecycle.
+Unit testing isn't a requirement for the prototype though it makes a good stretch goal.

 ### Day 4

 #### tl;dr

+* NTs are introduced to component libraries.
+It's a good chance to talk about Fluent and common controls.
+* NTs should have a draft of the spec done.
+Give detailed feedback to help them address changes needed for sign-up.
+Provide written feedback and then discuss it together.

 #### Details

+NTs are introduced to the general concept of component libraries and then pointed to the example of [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/get-started).
+Fluent controls can be used in their prototypes.
+Talk through their walkthrough and look at what might be a good match for fluent controls.
+Make sure the spec is updated with controls that will be used.

+Give feedback on the spec.
+Written feedback is helpful so NTs have a list of things to address.
+Walkthrough the feedback so NTs understand the changes they need to make.
+Impress that feedback is part of the product cycle and spec process.

 ### Day 5

 #### tl;dr

+* If NTs have addressed feedback thoroughly and the spec is ready to good, sign-off.
+* If NTs have yet to address feedback thoroughly, don't sign-off.
+Give encouragement and additional pointers if needed.
+* NTs revisit Redux and will be updating the To Do app adding Redux.

 #### Details

+Give spec sign-off when the NTs have sufficient detail on what they're building and the spec represents the customer thinking, needs, and how the product will meet those needs.

+Talk the NTs through the feedback you're providing on the spec.
+Give feedback from a positive and growth perspective.
+Some NTs may be excited to jump in and get coding, frustrated with the documentation piece.
+Give feedback that guides to completion and sign-off.